Sonnykimee/SQLiteLib/README.md

 **Still setting up**

 # SQLiteLib
-A library plugin that provides an easy way to use SQLite DB on MInecraft Servers.
+A library plugin that provides an easy way to use SQLite DB on Minecraft Servers.

 # How to Use
 **NOTE:** Some examples are written in TriggerReactor script language since that was my main purpose of writing this plugin; to use SQLite with TriggerReactor.
 However, translating the script to Java should be very easy.